oncleben31/ha-pool_pump/README.md

 a pool pump that is turned on/off by a switch that Home Assistant can control.

 This component is based on the work of [@exxamalte](https://github.com/exxamalte/home-assistant-customisations/tree/master/pool-pump).

-On top of the orignal version by @exxamalte, can be installed by HACS.
+On top of the orignal version by @exxamalte, this version can be installed by HACS and you can use the [blueprint][blueprint] feature to quickly fork this repo and have a working development environment in a container.

 I will adapt it to my needs.
 At completion this plugin will compute the filtering schedule taking into account the pool water temperature.